10Prachi2006/Jhol-Check/README.md

 ### Construction Pipeline

-The dataset was built entirely from scratch using a custom Python pipeline (`build_v2.py`), not from a pre-existing Kaggle download.
+The dataset was built entirely from scratch using a custom Python pipeline, not from a pre-existing Kaggle download.

 ```
 Sources